Regularized joint mixture models: Prediction and cluster selection

 Although not our primary focus in this paper, it is interesting to briefly consider the idea of setting $K$ based on predictive loss.
 In more detail, let $\mathcal{G}$ denote the set of the number of clusters under consideration, so that the cluster indicator under model $g\in\mathcal{G}$ is $k_g=1,\dots,K_g$.
 Under each model $g$ we can obtain cluster allocations for a subset of held-out test data $\by^*$ and $\X^*$.
 Denote by $\by^*_{k_g}$ the $n^*_{k_g}\times 1$ test-response vector and by $\X^*_{k_g}$ the $n^*_{k_g}\times p$ test-feature matrix assigned to group $k_g=1,\dots,K_g$ conditional on $g$.
-Then, the solution for the ``best'' group-wise predictive model (in an $L_2$ sense) is given by
+Then, the solution for the ``best'' group-wise predictive model (in an $\ell_2$ sense) is given by

-This effectively sets $K$ to minimize predictive loss (in practice this could be done using data splitting) and connects in a way supervised and unsupervised learning.
-This would provide a simple and quite natural way of determining the number of clusters based on a ``guided'' search that aims to optimize prediction of $\by$.
+This effectively sets $K$ to minimize predictive loss and connects in a way supervised and unsupervised learning, providing a simple and quite natural way of determining the number of clusters based on a ``guided'' search that aims to optimize prediction of $\by$.

+Of course, standard approaches for inferring the number of clusters, such as information criteria, can be used within the RJM framework.
+For instance, using BIC \citep{schwarz_78} in our case translates in selecting the number of clusters as

+where $\nu_g$ is the number of elements in $\boldsymbol{\theta}_g$ that are not set equal to zero.
+Similarly, for AIC \citep{akaike_74} we have